THE THYROID GLAND MAKES THYROXINE (T4). and CALCITONIN, which lowers blood calcium.

-After a while under prolonged stress, the adrenals no longer respond with high cortisol production and cortisol tests may show low levels.*
+After a while under prolonged stress and IH, the adrenals no longer respond with high cortisol production and cortisol tests may show low levels.*

 We don’t know the mechanism of cortisol output reduction – there is nothing wrong with the adrenal glands.

-So perhaps the cause is simple: we know that metabolic slowdown due to IH affects the whole body except the Pituitary.
+Metabolic slowdown in IH affects the whole body except the Pituitary.

-Therefore the failure of cortisol production, referred to as “Adrenal Fatigue”, observed in IH is simply a previously unrecognised manifestation of Intracellular Hypothyroidism an has nothing to do with the abilities of the Adrenal glands.
+Therefore the failure of cortisol production in “Adrenal Fatigue” seen in IH may just be a previously unrecognised manifestation of Intracellular Hypothyroidism and nothing to do with the abilities of the Adrenal glands.

 NOTES AND DEFINITIONS: